-Attractor jigs are distinguished by their ability to create flash which in turn attracts fish.
-Flash is created in a number of ways but the most common methods are to attach either a prop style blade to the hook shank or a flipper blade to a swivel molded into the bottom of the jighead.
+Attractor jigs are distinguished by their ability to create a flash which in turn attracts fish.
+Flash is created in a number of ways but the most common methods are to attach either a prop style blade to the hook shank or a flipper blade to a swivel moulded into the bottom of the jighead.
 The flash these jigs put out is modest, but an often important element in generating bites.

 Attractor jigs tend to shine (no pun intended) best when fishing in stained to dirty water conditions.
 The extra flash helps in making these baits more visible to fish and in turn the benefits are more bites.
 Rivers are a good example of a fishing situation that cries out for attractor jigs because river waters tend to be more turbid than natural lakes.
 The most common sizes of attractor jigs are 1/4-, 3/8- and 1/2-ounce models.

 Weedless jigs take the special purpose jig category to even higher levels.
-These jigs are designed with either a wire or fiber weed-guard that allows the jig to be fished in exceptionally dense weed cover or submerged wood and rocks.
+These jigs are designed with either a wire or fibre weed-guard that allows the jig to be fished in exceptionally dense weed cover or submerged wood and rocks.

-Weedless jigs tend to feature the 60-degree eye tie feature and to keep them as snag free as possible these jigs are normally compact in size and shape.
-The most common sizes of weedless jigs for walleye fishing are 1/16-and 1/8-ounce models.
+Weedless jigs tend to feature the 60-degree eye tie feature and to keep them as snag-free as possible these jigs are normally compact in size and shape.
+The most common sizes of weedless jigs for walleye fishing are 1/16- and 1/8-ounce models.

 Stand-up jigs are yet another sub-category of special purpose jigs that are especially useful.
 Various head designs are employed to create a jig design that positions the hook point at about a 45-degree angle to the bottom.
 Having the hook point up off the bottom dramatically reduces snags and creates a jig that has a much higher "hooking ratio" than traditional jig designs.